Escape of entropy for countable Markov shifts: Introduction

 Many problems in ergodic theory and dynamical systems involve properties of limits of sequences of invariant probability measures.
 If the phase space is compact then the space of invariant probability measures is also compact in the the weak$^*$ topology, which is partly a consequence of convergence in this topology preserving mass.
 However, when the phase space is non-compact, the space of invariant probability measures might also be non-compact, and thus mass, as well as other quantities of interest, may escape in the limit.
 In this paper, we are principally interested in how the entropy of sequences of measures behaves in this setting.

 More specifically, we consider countable Markov shifts (CMS) $(\Sigma,\sigma)$, which in general are not even locally compact.
 We discuss the difficulties with the various classical topologies in this context in the next section, where we also give details of the space of invariant sub-probability measures endowed with the so-called cylinder topology, introduced in \cite{iv}.
 This topology generalises the vague topology to a non-locally compact setting (see Section~\ref{cyl}).
 If $(\mu_n)_n$ is a sequence of $\sigma$-invariant probability measures that converges in the cylinder topology to the measure $\mu$ then the total mass $|\mu|:=\mu(\Sigma) \in [0,1]$.
 In particular, this topology captures the escape of mass.
 Moreover, $\mu$ is an invariant measure and the normalisation $\mu/|\mu|$ is an invariant probability measure (whenever $ \mu$ is not the zero measure).
-Denote by $h_{\nu}(\sigma)$ the entropy of the invariant probability measure $\nu$ (see Section~\ref{sec:em} for details).
+Denote by $h_{\nu}(\sigma)$ the entropy of the invariant probability measure $\nu$ (see Section~\ref{sec:em} for details), and by $\delta_\infty$ the \emph{topological entropy at infinity} of the system (see Definition \ref{def:ent_inf}).
 Our first main result answers one of the classical questions about sequences of measures: how does entropy change in the limit?

 \begin{theorem} Let $(\Sigma,\sigma)$ be a transitive CMS with finite topological entropy.
 Let $(\mu_n)_{n}$ be a sequence of $\sigma$-invariant probability measures converging on cylinders to $\mu$.
 Then